 - Can I get a loan with a 450 credit score?

-- How do I get a cosigner released?
+- How can I get a loan with a 500 credit score?

 Can I get a loan with a 450 credit score?